Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 <a id="23-compiler-intrinsics"></a>
 ## 2.3 COMPILER INTRINSICS

 These functions are built into the language itself and are always available to your code.
-They are all pure unless except print() and send().
+They are all pure unless except print(), send() and exit().
 The have special code generation algorithms.
 Many of these functions are generic -- they work on many different types.

 **COMPLETE LIST OF INTRINSICS:**